LoveCommunity/dart_scope.dart/README.md

 }
 ```

-Name can be private, so instance can only be resolved in current library (mostly current file):
+Name can be private, so instance will only be resolved in current library (mostly current file):

 ```dart
 // name is private in current library